 Dual credit are courses taken by high school students that are transcribed on their high school and college transcripts.
-The Fast Forward program can pay for up to \$75.00 per credit, and in most cases, the cost of these credits is \$75.00.
+The Advanced Opportunities program can pay up to \$75 per credit.
+Dual Credit courses can be taken online, by virtual conferencing, or in some cases students can go directly to the college/university campus.